 Spatial analysis tools

 These tools can be used to perform common analytical functions such as finding hotspots, locating streets and addresses, finding a place, routing, or accessing a geodatabase.
-By performing analysis, you can answer questions and make important decisions using more than visual analysis.
-The spatial analysis tools can be used by following the steps in Perform Analysis.
+By enabling analysis, you empower members of your organization to answer questions and make important decisions using more than visual analysis.
+The spatial analysis tools can be enabled by following the steps in Configure the portal to perform analysis.
 This topic also includes an overview of each tool in the toolset.

 Custom analysis tools